Skip to main content

 Background

-The IRS is the government agency tasked with defining “preventive care” under existing laws.
-Note: While other services (and drugs) may be preventive in nature (and even included on drug formularies), only those encompassed in IRS guidance can be covered prior to the deductible being met for an HDHP to remain HSA-qualifying.
+The IRS is the government agency tasked with defining “preventive care” for HSA-qualified HDHPs under existing laws and regulations.
+Note: While other services (and drugs) may be preventive in nature (and even included on drug formularies), only those encompassed in IRS guidance will be allowed to be covered prior to the deductible being met for an HDHP to remain HSA-qualifying.

 Preventive care does not generally include any service or benefit intended to treat an existing illness, injury or condition.
 Under the HDHP/HSA rules, a benefit must be described as preventive care either for purposes of section 1861 of the Social Security Act or in guidance issued by the IRS.